Celebrating Seniors - Clu Gulager is 88, Part 1

 Clu Gulager’s university career began at Northeastern State University in Tahlequah, Oklahoma, but ended at Baylor University in Waco, Texas.
 Clu Gulager received a BM from Baylor University in 1951.

-He told interviewer David Del Valle that he met fellow student and singer-actress Miriam Byrd-Nethery (BM 1950), and acted with her in a production of One Touch of Venus.
-Before 1952 was over, Clu Gulager married Miriam Byrd-Nethery.
+He told interviewer David Del Valle that he met fellow student and singer-actress Miriam Byrd-Nethery (c 1950), and acted with her in a production of One Touch of Venus.
+Before 1952 was over, Clu Gulager had married Miriam Byrd-Nethery.
 Baylor Magazine records that both Miriam and Clu Gulager appeared on film in a Baylor production of A Different Drummer directed by Paul Baker (another mentor for Gulager).
 A Different Drummer was aired on the TV series Omnibus in 1955.
 Gulager told the Holdenville Tribune that he won a scholarship to study abroad, and went to England and then Paris, France to be mentored by actor and director Jean Louis Barrault.
 He returned to the U.S. and graduated from Baylor University with a BA in 1956.

 At Baylor, Miriam and Clu Gulager performed in a stage production of Hamlet, then moved to New York to find work in television.
 One of Clu Gulager’s earliest film acting credits is in an episode of The United States Steel Hour in 1956, co-starring with Barbara Babcock, Paul Newman, and George Peppard (Banacek).
 He would work again with Barbara Babcock 40 years later, in a 1996 episode of Dr. Quinn, Medicine Woman starring Jane Seymour, Joe Lando, and Orson Bean.